sivertschou/dundring/readme.md

 The project is separated into `frontend` and `backend`, with more in-depth instructions in each directory.
 The frontend is created with [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/) and [Chakra-UI](https://chakra-ui.com/), and the backend is created with [Express](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/).

-Install dependencies and do the required config.
+Install dependencies and do the required config. `.env` files with empty values are generated in `apps/frontend`, `apps/backend` and `libs/database`.
+The application will use the default local config if no value is provided in `.env`, except for the Strava config; if you want to do testing with the Strava integration, you have to provide your own client id and client secret.
+You can get your personal client credentials by configuring an app here [https://www.strava.com/settings/api](https://www.strava.com/settings/api).

 ```
 $ yarn